Swiss Property News

 Why this matters for buyers

 For international buyers considering resorts such as Saas-Fee, Grimentz or Verbier, the key point is that the first five years are not simply a period of high taxation.
-For foreign owners in Valais, and in Vaud, a profitable resale within that period should generally be treated as unavailable.
-After year five, the Valais capital gains tax system becomes more relevant, with tax rates reducing over time.
+For foreign owners in Valais, resale is generally prohibited during this period.
+After year five, the Valais capital gains tax system becomes relevant, with tax rates reducing over time.

 For Swiss residents, the capital gains tax grid is relevant from the beginning of ownership.

-In both cases, the tax is applied to the taxable gain rather than the full sale price.
+In both cases, where capital gains tax applies, it is applied to the taxable gain rather than the full sale price.
 This usually means the difference between the sale price and the recognised investment costs, which may include the original purchase price and certain eligible costs connected to the property.

 As always, buyers should take professional tax and legal advice before purchasing or selling property in Switzerland.
 The final position can depend on the canton, the buyer’s residency status, the ownership structure, the type of property and the individual circumstances of the sale.